AC Sparta Prague in European football

 AC Sparta Prague is an association football club from Prague, Czech Republic.
 The team has participated in 39 seasons of Union of European Football Associations (UEFA) club competitions, including 25 seasons in the Champions League and its predecessors, 14 seasons in the UEFA Cup and Europa League and six seasons in the Cup Winners' Cup.
 The club's first appearance was in the 1964–65 European Cup Winners' Cup.
 The club's best performance is reaching the semi-finals of the Cup Winners' Cup, which they managed in the 1972–73 season.

-The club plays its home matches at Generali Arena, an all-seater stadium in Prague.
+The club plays its home matches at epet ARENA, an all-seater stadium in Prague.
 Jiří Novotný has appeared in the most UEFA matches for Sparta, with 83 games to his name.
 The scoring record is shared between Horst Siegl and Ivan Mráz with 14 goals each.